silkfire/BinaryBuffers/README.md

 # Benchmarks

-Performance tests were generated using **.NET 6** running on a machine with a 16-core CPU.
+Performance tests were executed using **.NET 6** running on a machine with a 16-core CPU.

 <table style="width: 100%">
     <thead>